vereis/blog/apps/blog/priv/posts/20240903100331_ecto_query_composition.md

 Another one of Elixir's superpowers is metaprogramming.
 Now, the actual metaprogramming here is optional, but it's a pretty cool way to solve the problems we've outlined above.

-> At my current job, we started doing this without any macros and it still worked.
+> We started doing this without any macros and it still worked.
 >
 > We iterated on this pattern until we felt comfortable with it, and then we started using macros to:
 >